 When you mention Mom and berries in the same sentence, the first thing that comes to my mind is Mom’s angel food cake.
 Her signature style of serving it, with crimson red strawberries she’d somehow sliced perfectly using a scraggly pairing knife.
 She’d let them sit amongst a dusting of sugar, coaxing out their sweet juices that begged to be absorbed by the light and airy cake.
 The tender, juicy strawberries nestled atop homemade whipped cream, it was my favorite summertime delight.

 It had been years since I’d had a slice of it, waiting for the day I’d stumble upon a gluten-free angel food cake, but that never came to fruition.
-And when California Giant Berries asked me to share my Berry Story, I knew I couldn’t do it without this cake.
-My mind went to work, thinking of how to create the firm, yet soft structure without gluten, or gums.
+My mind went to work, thinking of how to create the firm, yet soft structure with a grain-free angel food cake.
 And I needed to learn the phases of egg whites so that I could get them firm and glossy, a must for it’s lift and airy quality.

 - The pictures above show what firm and glossy egg whites look like.
 To be sure they whip, use room temperature eggs and make sure your bowl is completely clean.
 No speck of egg yolk should enter the bowl either.

 - You must use super-fine sugar and since I don’t ever hand this on hand, I made my own by putting into my blender and whizzing until it was very fine, like sand.
 They do sell super-fine sugar, but I haven’t ever found an organic one.
 By making my own, I could use organic evaporated cane sugar, and save a tripe to the store.

 - You must sift your dry ingredients (flour & sugar mixture).